You say tomato, I say tahmahto. He says branding, she says marketing.

 Unfortunately, the brand behind the brand was GM.

 The trick is figuring that out.
 Defining your passion.
-Naming your values.
+Naming your brand values.
 Being true to yourself.
 And then aligning your operation accordingly.
-So everything you do comes from the heart.
+So everything you do and say comes from the heart.

 That’s why every business owner and executive should care about branding.